ielnehc/ltmh/README.md

 - A key to add a virtual host
 - Nginx/Tengine, PHP,HHVM, Redis, phpMyAdmin upgrade script provided
-- A key backup support
+- A key backup support,Automatic qiniu.com cloud storage space

 ## How to use :
 ##centOS does not currently support hhvm as php Compiler interpreter